Spectra of generators of Markovian evolution in the thermodynamic limit: From non-Hermitian to full evolution via tridiagonal Laurent matrices: Spectra of examples of translation-covariant Lindbladians

-In Figure \ref{free_bc} and \ref{per_bc} we explicitly plot the solutions as a function of $q$ as well as the spectra obtained by exact diagonalization of $\Li$ in finite volume.
-Notice how the predicted spectrum fits well with the numerical spectra for finite size systems only for the system with periodic boundary conditions, as is consistent with Theorem \ref{thm:convergence_finite}.
-This dramatic dependence on boundary conditions is sometimes called the non-Hermitian Skin effect \cite{lee2016anomalous, bergholtz2021exceptional, song2019non}.
-It states that the spectra of non-Hermitian operators may exhibit dramatic dependence on boundary conditions.
-One could also view the difference between Toeplitz and Laurent operators this way.
-Furthermore, it is a feature of the non-Hermitian skin effect that the spectrum is pushed inwards and real eigenvalues start to appear \cite{okuma2020topological}.
-This effect we also seen in Figure \ref{free_bc} and \ref{per_bc}.
+Figure \ref{free_bc} and \ref{periodic_bc} explicitly shows the solutions as a function of $q$ as well as the spectra obtained by exact diagonalization of $\Li$ in finite volume.
+For periodic boundary conditions the predicted spectrum fits well with the numerical spectra for finite size systems as is consistent with Theorem \ref{thm:convergence_finite}.
+However, for open boundary conditions, the picture is dramatically different.
+This dependence on boundary conditions is sometimes called the non-Hermitian Skin effect \cite{lee2016anomalous, bergholtz2021exceptional, song2019non}, similarly to difference between Toeplitz and Laurent operators.
+It is a feature of the non-Hermitian skin effect that the spectrum is pushed inwards and real eigenvalues start to appear \cite{okuma2020topological} as seen in Figure \ref{free_bc}.